Southern euro zone yields fall as Greek deal on track, yuan stable

 of leftist Prime Minister Alexis Tsipras.

-have to vote on the deal, and expect 13 billion euros to be
+on the deal, and expect 13 billion euros to be disbursed to

-disbursed to Athens by Thursday to cover a debt payment to the

 In China, where worries of an economic slowdown have weighed